Airi Matsui

 Airi Matsui (松井 愛莉, Matsui Airi) is a Japanese actress, model, and former singer.
-She is signed to the agency Amuse, Inc. and is a former member of Japanese idol group Sakura Gakuin.
+She is signed to the agency Amuse Inc. and is a former member of Japanese idol group Sakura Gakuin.

+Career

 In 2015, Matsui endorsed the Ghana chocolate brand.
 She also released her first photobook on March 27, which contains swimsuit and lingerie shots from Guam and Fukushima.

+Personal life

-Matsui's younger brother, Renji, is a professional footballer, who as of 2022, plays for Kawasaki Frontale.
+Matsui's younger brother, Renji, is a professional footballer who plays for J1 League club, Kawasaki Frontale, as of 2024.

+On September 6, 2025, she announced her marriage to a model Kohei.